-Many school districts are very careful to properly maintain their school buses and ensure that they are safe to be operated, but there can be a number of accidents that stem from issues with the buses themselves.
-In cases of mechanical errors with a bus, it could be possible that a school district bears liability for failure to maintain the vehicle but a defective part could make the part manufacturer liable.
+Many school districts are very careful to properly maintain their school buses and ensure they are safe to operate.
+But some accidents can stem from issues with the buses themselves.
+In cases of mechanical errors with a bus, it could be possible that a school district bears liability for failure to maintain the vehicle.
+But a defective part could make the part manufacturer liable.
 Driver negligence can often be a cause of several school bus accidents.

 Students can suffer a wide variety of possible injuries in school bus accidents

 According to NHTSA, 70 percent of the people killed in school-transportation-related crashes were occupants of other vehicles.
 Nonoccupants such as pedestrians represented 20 percent of the fatalities, and 9 percent of the fatalities were occupants of the school transportation vehicles.